slazav/map_fi/Readme.md

   * Base map: objects which I want to keep without any modifications.

-  * Label map: labels with their reference points (because of original data structure labels are always attached to point objects).
+  * Label map: labels with their reference points (original labels are attached to point objects or have no object coordinates).
     In the next step I want to adjust label position and sizes manually but update reference points (positions and names) from original data.